Guardians of the Game

 “And here,” he says, pointing to the area of the triangle below the tip, “you’ve got all the rest of it, underwater.”

 The chunk below the surface is made up of a different set of rules violations handled by enforcement: Level III infractions in Division I and secondary violations in Divisions II and III.
 They tend to be more technical in nature, dealing not with academic fraud or expensive gifts for star athletes, but with violations that provide minimal advantage to rule-breakers.
 Enforcement processes about 5,000 of these each year, settling them not through a member committee but through a staff team devoted solely to college sports misdemeanors.
-They are processed, on average, within three days, require less obtrusive penalties, and are almost always self-reported by the schools.
+They require less obtrusive penalties and are almost always self-reported by the schools.

 Another piece of the triangle’s base: the leads, substantiated and otherwise, that arrive at enforcement’s doorstep.
 About 600 are received per year — by email, phone call or old-fashioned letter — from an opposing coach, a former athletics booster who changes allegiance or even an ex-girlfriend or ex-boyfriend.